From percolation transition to Anderson localization in one-dimensional speckle potentials: Semi-classical localization length

 which we eventually average over many (typically $10^4$) realizations of the random potential.

-Fig. \ref{Fig:chiE}(a) first shows the average transmission as a function of the system size $L$, computed numerically for $\hbar_\text{eff}=0.01$ and for energies in the vicinity of the percolation threshold.
+Figure~\ref{Fig:chiE}(a) first shows the average transmission as a function of the system size~$L$, computed numerically for $\hbar_\text{eff}=0.01$ and for energies in the vicinity of the percolation threshold.
 The transmission exhibits a marked exponential decay.
-Fits of the data to $\propto \exp[-L/\chi(E)]$ allow us to extract the localization length $\chi$ as a function of energy, which is plotted in Fig. \ref{Fig:chi_E}(b) for several values of $\hbar_\text{eff}$ closer and closer to the classical limit.
-Remarkably, as $\hbar_\text{eff}\to 0$, the localization length converges to the classical result (\ref{eq:chiclassical}) (long-dashed curve) that characterizes the percolation transition.
-The figure also reveals how this classical phase transition gradually disappears for finite~$\hbar_\text{eff}$: the function $\chi(E)$ smoothly evolves from a strict algebraic divergence at $E=V_0$ when $\hbar_\text{eff}=0$ to an ultra-steep yet continuous behavior at this point in the semi-classical $\hbar_\text{eff}\ll1$.
+Fits of the data to $\propto \exp[-L/\chi(E)]$ allow us to extract the localization length~$\chi$ as a function of energy, which is plotted in Fig. \ref{Fig:chi_E}(b) for several values of $\hbar_\text{eff}$ closer and closer to the classical limit.
+Remarkably, as $\hbar_\text{eff}\to 0$, the localization length converges to the classical result~\eqref{eq:chiclassical} (long-dashed curve) that characterizes the percolation transition.
+The figure also reveals how this classical phase transition disappears for finite~$\hbar_\text{eff}$: the function~$\chi(E)$ smoothly evolves from a strict algebraic divergence at $E=V_0$ when $\hbar_\text{eff}=0$, to an ultra-steep yet continuous behavior at this point as soon as $\hbar_\text{eff}$ is nonzero.
 This is the first important result of the paper.